grafana/k6registry/README.md

 - in the `module` directory, a directory with the same name as the path of the extension module
    - `badge.svg` badge generated based on the compliance grade
    - `extension.json` extension data in a separate file
-- the subdirectories of the base directory contain subsets of the registry broken down according to different properties (`tier`, `category`, `grade`)
+- the subdirectories of the base directory contain subsets of the registry broken down according to different properties (`tier`, `grade`)

 ```ascii file=docs/example-api.txt
 docs/example-api